5cript/dbus-glue/README.md

 #### Hello World
 A very simple program to start off with.
-First the includes required for basic mocking:
+First the includes required for basics:
 ```C++
 #include <dbus-glue/dbus_interface.hpp>
 ```